Decarbamoylsaxitoxin: Illness in humans

 Usually, within minutes of ingestion of the poisoned shellfish, paranesthesia of the oral region and fingertips are noticed.
 This gradually proceeds to the neck, arms, legs and toes, together with general muscular incoordination.
 Patients can start feeling numb, due to which it is hard to make voluntary movements.
 Also symptoms as dizziness, weakness and incoherence can occur.
 In the final stage of the poisoning, respiratory distress and full muscular paralysis occur, usually between 2 and 12 hours after ingestion.

 The symptoms are sometimes difficult to interpret, since they are also associated with drunkenness.
 Alcohol can increase the severity of symptoms.

 Treatment

 There is no antidote to paralytic shellfish poisoning.
 However, with proper medical care, most patients will survive.
 The most important in treatment is assistance of the patient with ventilation.
 Also alkaline and sodium-containing fluids can be used to block the effect of paralytic shellfish toxins on nerve conduction.

-DEREK prediction

-A way to predict toxicity from structure, is with the help of a software programme like Derek Nexus v3.0.1.
-It comes up with alerts that match your structure.
-In the case of decarbamoylsaxitoxin, for mammals the alert “Rapid prototype060: Methylene glycol or derivate” comes up, with a sureness “equivocal”, see figure 4.

-This rapid prototype alert describes the nephrotoxicity of methylene glycol and its derivatives.

-For this alert 731 chemicals were classified on basis of the causation of histopathologic lesions in the kidney in oral rat repeat dose studies, mostly with a duration of 28 days.
-It turns out that four compounds were really nephrotoxic.
-Because decarbamoylsaxitoxin is a geminal diol, it may be toxic for the kidneys.